API

 SGX Attestation

-The SGX attestation can be done either locally, if the report passed is from the same machine, or remotely, case in which either Intel IAS can be used or, if in Azure's cloud, an endpoint for Microsoft's attestations.
+The SGX attestation can be done either locally, if the report passed is from the same machine, or remotely, case in which either Intel IAS can be used or, if in Azure's cloud, Microsoft's Azure attestations.

 The message receives as input the "local" flag, specifying if it's a local or remote attestation, and the "sgx_enclave_quote" to be validated, as well as the "runtime_data" which is the user specific information that is hashed and included in the attestation report.